webmasterdevlin/react-ts-redux-course-2024/README.md

 - dispatch the getHeroesAction inside the useHook
 - run the application, npm run start:fullstack and see the devtools if response i 200ok
 - map the heroes and render all the heroes
+- use the boolean loading state to show the loading message while fetching the data
+- add the mark button functionality for every hero

+## Set up React Testing Library

+- create ./src/test-utils/testing-library-util.tsx that will be a copy of the root component

+## Set up MSW for mocking API calls

+- npm i -D msw
+- the msw is a mocking library which will intercept the requests and responses in the integration tests
+- create ./src/mocks/handler/heroHandler.ts
+- create ./src/mocks/handler/index.ts
+- create ./src/mocks/server.ts
+- update the ./src/setupTests.ts

+## Integration tests

+- write integration tests, ./src/pages/tests/HeroesPage.test.ts, check if title and loading message is appearing
+- write a test if the mark message will appear after clicking the mark button

+## Delete hero from the UI (store)

+- create a function to temporary delete a hero
+- create a button to temporary delete a hero

+## Delete hero from the UI (store)

+- create a function to temporary delete a hero by updating the ./src/feature/heroes s
+- update the heroTypes.ts
+- update the heroSlice.ts
+- create a button to temporary delete a hero
+- add a test for temporary remove of hero

+## Delete hero from the UI (store) and from the database

+- create a function to permanently delete a hero by updating the ./src/feature/heroes
+- update the heroTypes.ts
+- update the heroAsyncActions.ts
+- update the heroSlice.ts
+- create a button to permanently delete a hero
+- add a test for permanent delete a hero

+## Add hero

+- npm i formik yup
+- create a function to add a hero by updating the ./src/feature/heroes
+- update the heroTypes.ts
+- update the heroAsyncActions.ts
+- update the heroSlice.ts
+- npm i formik yup
+- create the SharedInput.tsx, ShareForm.tsx, and FormSubmission.tsx in the components folder
+- create a button to add a hero
+- import the FormSubmission on the HeroesPage and past the postHeroAction